Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 ## Summary of Discussions

+Vagrant and Berkshelf have become the de-facto Chef development workflow, but it is not properly documented.

+Plus, getting your Chef Development Workstation environment kinda blows with all these extra tools.

 ## What will we do now?
 What needs to happen next?